GeetRakala/QCML/README.md

 ### Dashboard

-You can explore results and run new experiments using the Streamlit dashboard:
+You can explore results and run new experiments using the interactive Streamlit dashboard.
+It allows you to:
+- **Visualize** experiment results and plots.
+- **Configure** and launch new runs with full parameter control via the sidebar.

 ```bash
 uv run streamlit run dashboard.py